Biomedical Engineering (Conversion)

 What you'll study

 This programme aims to equip you with the skills necessary for a career in biomedical engineering.
-You’ll take compulsory modules on biomedical engineering in urology, plus ethics and regulatory affairs.
+You’ll take compulsory modules on bioengineering in urology, plus ethics and regulatory affairs.
 Our non-credit bearing 'Essential Mathematics Skills for Engineers' module also brings you up to speed with the mathematical concepts engineers use to design structures, predict performance, and optimise systems.

 You'll complete a large-scale individual research project in our excellent facilities, which include high-performance computing clusters and specialised laboratories.